khulnasoft-lab/khulnasoft-ui/README.md

 a storybook addon.
 Read the project documentation to understand how visual snapshots work.

 There is a visual snapshot of every component’s storybook story.
-To run the tests, use the `yarn test:visual` command.
+To run the tests, use the `yarn test:old_visual` command.
 This command runs on the CI environment and will fail if the component visual appearance changes.

 #### Updating visual snapshot baseline images